isabelirezende/Between-Travel-Platform/README.md

 4. Data is stored in Google Sheets
 5. A personalized welcome email is sent automatically

+See `/n8n/New Traveler → Welcome Flow.json` for the full automation logic.

 ---

 ## 🧠 Why "Between"?